stowler/brainwhere/docs/setupNeuroimagingEnvironment.md

 ...then execute `man afni` to see instructions for setting environmental variables.
 You may be instructed to source an AFNI setup script from `/etc/bash.bashrc` .
-I recommend doing so as follows, so that every new terminal window contains a message about what version of AFNI is active:
+I recommend doing so as follows, so that every new terminal window contains a message about what version of AFNI is active.
+First cache your sudo credentials via this command (ignoring the output):

+   sudo tail /var/log/auth.log

+...then immediately copy this block of lines and paste into the terminal:

     #    WARNING: note the \${escapedVariables} below, which
     #    are escaped for heredoc (http://goo.gl/j3HMJ).